vitkuz573/Ansible-WebServer/README.md

 ## Usage

-First, install ansible:
+1) Install Ansible:

+Debian:
 ```
 sudo apt install ansible
 ```

-Then run init.sh and follow the instructions:
+2) Run init.sh and follow the instructions:
 ```
 ./init.sh
 ```
 WARNING: For correct playbook operation, do not run it directly from the server where the deployment is planned.
 Instead, use another server (your PC or virtual machine).

-NOTE: In case of deploying a web server with HTTPS, the *.crt and *.key files must be on the server at the time of deployment!
+NOTE: In case of deploying a web server with HTTPS, the certificate and key files must be on the server at the time of deployment!

 ## What will be installed and configured?
-- Nginx
+- Nginx (Frontend)
-- Apache
+- Apache (Backend)
-- PHP-FPM
+- Apache Modules
   - mod_fastcgi
   - mod_remoteip
+- PHP-FPM
 - MariaDB
-- phpMyAdmin
+- phpMyAdmin (optional)
-- Knockd
+- Knockd (optional)
-- SFTP Server
+- SFTP Server (optional)
 - UFW

 ## What will be done to improve security?